Tamas-Gavlider/The-Hunger-Gamers/README.md

   * With a Nintendo Nes console as background image.The first thing that user will notice is the console image and the text of "Speedruns & Game Marathons".

+# Technologies used

+***

+## Languages Used

+HTML and CSS were used to create this website.

+## Frameworks, Libraries & Programs Used

+Git - for Version Control.

+Github - To save and store the files for the website.

+Google Fonts - To import the fonts used on the website.

+Font Awesome - For the icon logo.

+Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.